-To ensure that you receive email from Harding Academy, please add communications@hardinglacademymemphis.org and communications@hardinglacademymemphis.org and communications@hardinglacademymemphis.org and communications@hardinglacademymemphis.org and communications@hardinglacademymemphis.org to your address book.
+To ensure that you receive email from Harding Academy, please add communications@hardingacademymemphis.org and communications@hardinglions.org to your address book.
 Parents are urged to visit the Communications tab under "About" on the Harding website to learn more about communication avenues and to update contact information.